daboynb/playcurlNEXT/Readme.md

 - Flash the module

+- Confirm when ask to install the app

+- Note, for ksu and apatch user you may need to allow notification in the app's setings and then reboot the phone to see the notification

+# How it works
 - At every boot the fp will be pulled

 - Every 30 mins the updated fp will be downloaded